 - Each Scout should build their car with adult supervision.
 Scouts should not use power tools but can assist with design and using hand tools. - Axles, wheels and body must be made from the official Cub Scout Grand Prix Pinewood Derby Kit, #17006.
-Preformed bodies are permissible but not recommended - Only official BSA approved accessories may be used on the car, except for decorations. - Scouts will need to choose if they are participating in the racing event, design contest or both. - There are five (5) age categories: Lions, Tigers, Cubs Wolf, Bear and Webelos. - Scouts should be in field uniform and must be present to compete/win.
+Preformed bodies are permissible but not recommended - Only official BSA approved accessories may be used on the car, except for decorations. - Scouts will need to choose if they are participating in the racing event, design contest or both. - There are five (5) age categories: Lions, Tigers, Cubs Wolf, Bear, Webelos, and AOL. - Depending on how many participants sign up for the event, we may need to combine ranks.
+This will be decided closer to the event. - Scouts should be in field uniform and must be present to compete/win.